When do I need a permit from the Township?

 - Demolition of any structure

-- Additions to an existing structure
+- New construction and additions to an existing structure

-- HVAC systems: New construction and replacement
+- HVAC systems: New construction and alterations/replacements

 - Plumbing: New construction and relocation of existing supply, drain, waste and vent lines

 - Doors and Windows: When enlarging openings

 - Fences and walls

 - Swimming Pools: In ground and above ground

 - Accessory buildings and structures, such as sheds, detached garages, and pole barns

 - Grading/Erosion and Sediment Control: When 1,000 square feet or more of earth is disturbed